sterlzbd/roda/README.md

 `r.on`, or a method like `r.get` or `r.is` which calls `r.on`.
 `r.on` takes each of the arguments given and tries to match them to the current request.
-If it is able to successfully match them, it yields to the `r.on` block, otherwise it returns immediately.
-If you want a block to always run, you can call `r.on` with no arguments.
+If it is able to successfully match all of the arguments, it yields to the `r.on` block, otherwise it returns immediately.

 `r.get` is a shortcut that matches any GET request, and `r.is` is a shortcut that ensures the the exact route is